Nunie123/data_engineering_on_aws/01_accounts.md

 We aren't going to be using AWS until Chapter 3.
 Be sure to save your AWS login credentials for later.

+You now have an AWS root account, but it's best practice to create a separate user with reduced permissions for us to use:
+1. Navigate here and select "Add Users": https://console.aws.amazon.com/iamv2/home?#/users
+2. Provide a user name, select "Access key - Programmatic access", and click "Next: Permissions".
+3. Select "Attach existing policies directly", select "Administrator Access" and click "Next: Tags".
+4. Click "Next: Review".
+5. Click "Create User".
+6. You will now be displayed your AWS Access Key ID and AWS Secret Access Key.
+Save these, as you will need them in later chapters.

 ## Signing Up for a Snowflake Account

 We are going to be using Snowflake as our data warehouse.
 To sign up for the free trial all we need is to provide our email address.
 Follow the prompts here: https://www.snowflake.com/.